 The complementary aspect of psychic conversion with respect to intellectual conversion appears in its role as facilitator of the working unity of intellectual conversion with moral and religious conversion.
-Its compensatory aspect appears primarily in its function within a second mediation of immediacy by meaning, and thus in the disclosure it provides that the mediation of immediacy is twofold.
+Its compensatory aspect appears primarily in its function within a second mediation of immediacy by meaning, and thus in the disclosure it provides that it is not necessary for critical consciousness that all immediacy be cognitively mediated, or that intellectual mediation is not the sole mediation.
 Second immediacy can only be approached through the complementarity of the two mediations.
-Psychic conversion thus corrects what I believe to be a possible implicit intellectualist bias in Lonergan's thought, especially in Insight.
-According to this implicit bias, the intellectual pattern of experience would be the privileged pattern of experience.
-While the emergence of a fourth level of intentional consciousness and thus of a notion of the good as distinct from the intelligent and reasonable in Method in Theology implicitly corrects this bias, the explicit compensation comes from highlighting the psychic dimensions of this fourth level. the level of existential subjectivity.
+Psychic conversion thus corrects what I believe to be an implicit intellectualist bias in Lonergan's thought, especially in Insight.
+According to this implicit bias, the intellectual pattern of experience is the privileged pattern of experience.
+While the emergence of a fourth level of intentional consciousness and thus of a notion of the good as distinct from the intelligent and reasonable in Method in Theology implicitly corrects this bias, the explicit compensation comes from highlighting the psychic dimensions of this fourth level, the level of existential subjectivity.

 When I refer with Dunne to a new religion coming into being in our age, what I am indicating is in part the convergence of insights from the various world religions in the life-story of many individuals who seek religious truth today.
 As Dunne has indicated, this search will probably be analogous to Gandhi's experiments with truth.
 The conversion I call psychic may provide one's criterion for evaluating these experiments and render the subject capable of reflecting on and articulating the truth he has discovered.
 It may enable him, in Dunne's phrase, to turn poetry into truth and truth into poetry.
-The latter poetry he may wish to include in his theology.
+The latter poetry he may wish to call his theology.